The nation needs an affordable holiday

 Buy your travel money in advance

-It’s wise to have a supply of holiday cash even if you know that your destination is a largely cash-free society.
+Even as the world becomes increasingly cashless, it’s wise to have a supply of holiday cash.
 This is useful for a range of minor expenses and, if kept separately, can get you out of a tight spot if your cards go missing.

 Tell your mobile company you’re going away

-They will give you options on the cheapest way to use your phone abroad, especially if you’re travelling outside the EU.
-Another top travel hack is to keep your phone in ‘airplane mode’ throughout your holiday, if you’re worried about the cost of accidental downloads.
+They’ll give you options on the cheapest way to use your phone abroad, especially if you’re travelling outside the EU.

 See if you have a lounge pass